KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 - `Simple Qwen Unload` - Forces unloading of the currently loaded Qwen model from VRAM.
 Essential when using keep_vram mode to manually free memory after a series of inferences, or to reset the model state before loading a different configuration.
 Also useful in combination with the Trigger Node to manage memory in complex pipelines.
 - `Simple Remove Think` - Removes `think` sections from model output.
 Also handles cases where only a closing `think` tag is present, trimming everything before it.
 Designed for reasoning models (DeepSeek-R1 etc.) that output a thought process before the final answer.
 The node returns only the cleaned response.
 - `Simple Trigger Node` - Enforces execution order in complex workflows.
 For example, place it before the `Load Checkpoint`, and then the loader will execute only after the trigger input is received.
 Otherwise, the `Load Checkpoint` may execute first and occupy memory inappropriately, which will then have to be unloaded, which wastes time.
+- `LLM Model Config` - Allows you to configure LLM settings (Model part) - see the `Config` section.
+- `LLM Sampling Config` - Allows you to configure LLM settings (Sampling part)

 Deprecated version:
 - `Qwen-VL Vision Language Model` - Legacy version of the main node.
 Retained for backward compatibility with old workflows but no longer actively developed.